music-encoding/guidelines/_guidelines-dev/02-shared/03-sharedcommonattributes/02-sharedlabellingattributes.md

 version: "dev"
 ---

-{% include desc atts="att.labelled/label att.nNumberLike/n" %}
+{% include desc atts="att.labelled/label att.nNumberLike/n att.ninteger/n" %}
+{% include desc atts="att.nnumberlike/n" %}
+{% include desc atts="att.ninteger/n" %}

 The **@label** and **@n** attributes both serve a labeling function; however, they differ in the values they allow.
 The **@n** attribute must be a single token, while **@label** may contain a string value that includes spaces.
 This makes **@label** useful for the capture of free-text labels, but a name or number specified with **@n** may be easier to process.